 The latter of those causes has scientists at NASA the most concerned and is a key area of focus in the “intensive research effort” the agency announced on Wednesday.

-, the fastest-moving glacier in Greenland, recently broke off a piece of ice large enough to cover the island of Manhattan in ice roughly 1,000 feet thick, according to the European Space Agency
+The Jakobshavn Glacier, the fastest-moving glacier in Greenland, recently broke off a piece of ice large enough to cover the island of Manhattan in ice roughly 1,000 feet thick, according to the European Space Agency.

 The glacier drains more ice-melt from Greenland into the ocean and contributes more to sea level rise than any other feature in the Northern Hemisphere.